 After all, you could be wrong.

 Maybe you’re one of those people who’s sometimes wrong.
 What’s that like?

-You may be serving up insights that revolutionize the biz-ness.
+And while conversion copy research like this is an ongoing process — by your dedication, you may be serving up insights that revolutionize the biz-ness.

 So, go forth and do voice-of-customer copywriting research with confidence.

 If you got this far… if you’re sharing this with the team so they embrace research, too…

 (Catch that hint there?
 Share, people, share.
 There are buttons below for that very purpose.)

 We do that.
 All of that, in the service of copywriting that converts.